laravel/docs/contributions.md

         // ...
     }

-When the `@param` or `@return` attribute are redundant due to the use of native types, they can be removed:
+When the `@param` or `@return` attributes are redundant due to the use of native types, they can be removed:

     /**
      * Execute the job.